blecher-at/Supreme-Risk/README.md

 ### Gameplay

-* Gameplay is split into 30 second rounds
+* Gameplay is split into rounds (10 to 60 seconds depending on game settings)
-* Building units will restart the round timer
-* Players have 30 seconds to liberate neighbouring countries
+* Players can reinforce territories, defend and liberate neighbouring countries
 * Standard Risk rules apply when determining victories, and new units to be placed

 * Options available in the game settings